Instructions on how to submit Lab 1: Please download all the required files from the lab1 github repo.

 WARNING: The code for this lab requires Python 3.10 or higher.
 (The code will not run with older versions of Python.)
 Please make sure to upgrade before attempting to run the code.

 In this lab assignment, you will attack an authenticated key-value store that uses Merkle trees.
-The code is available at https://github.com/mit-pdos/6.1600-labs/tree/main/merkle.
+The code is available in the lab1 github repo.

 The key-value store consists of two parts: a store that stores key-value pairs, and a client that can perform get and put operations.
 The client can look up the current value of a key, or put a new value for a particular key.
 The client doesn’t store the key-value pairs itself, and relies on the store for that purpose.
 Importantly for this lab, though, the client tries to ensure that the store is behaving correctly, using a Merkle tree.